Day 1 London - Budapest

 Day 3 - Esztergom

 We wake in Esztergom for a morning of independent exploration.
 As the birthplace of Hungary’s first king, St Stephen, in AD 975, this small town was Hungary’s royal seat for two centuries and the centre of Roman Catholicism for a millennium.
-A visit to the immense neo-classical basilica is recommended - it is the largest in Hungary and contains the world’s largest alter-piece.
+A visit to the immense neo-classical basilica is recommended - it is the biggest in Hungary and contains the world’s largest alter-piece.
 We sail onwards this afternoon, crossing the border into Slovakia.

 Day 4 - Bratislava - Melk